 Wide open agriculture

 Many Australians are seeking quality food that aligns to their values on fairness to farmer and sustainability.
-Meanwhile, farmers who’ve embraced regenerative, carbon-neutral practices want to reach these customers and share their journey.
+Meanwhile, farmers who’ve embraced regenerative, lower carbon-emitting practices want to reach these customers and share their journey.
 Enter Wide Open Agriculture, a listed Western Australian start-up that spotted a golden opportunity to connect these two groups efficiently and at scale.

 Wide Open’s Dirty Clean Food distribution division sources grass-fed beef and lamb, pasture-raised chicken and pork, and oats and lupin from farmers committed to regenerative farming practices – practices that focus on soil health, biodiversity and the water cycle.
 The produce is sold to more than 300 supermarkets and restaurants across WA and other parts of Australia, and online to consumers who want to know that what they’re putting on their plates has been grown or raised in a planet and farmer-friendly way.